Capital City

 By handing over these complexities to an EOR, your business avoids costly compliance errors and the time required to master local employment standards.
 You can focus on growing your team and operations while trusting that the legal and administrative foundation is solid.
 Whether you're making one strategic hire or building out an entire team, the EOR keeps you compliant, removes guesswork, and reduces the risk of legal or financial penalties, without requiring you to open a legal entity or maintain a local HR team.

-The payroll cycle in Venezuela is usually Monthly, with employees being paid as stipulated in employment contract.
+The payroll cycle in Venezuela is usually Monthly or Bi-weekly, with employees being paid as stipulated in employment contract.
+For bi-weekly employees, payments must be made on the 15th and 30th of each month.

 In Venezuela, employers must manage several key payroll taxes to remain compliant, including social security contributions, housing policy contributions, income tax withholding, and INCES contributions.
 Social security requires employee contributions of 4% of their salary, with employer contributions ranging from 9% to 11%.
 Housing policy contributions are 1% from employees and 2% from employers.
-Income tax withholding follows progressive rates starting at 6% for lower income brackets, while INCES contributions are 2% from employers and 0.5% from employee profit-sharing.
+Income tax withholding follows progressive rates starting at 6% for lower income brackets and going up to 34%, while INCES contributions are 2% from employers and 0.5% from employee profit-sharing.

 These taxes must be filed and paid on specific deadlines, with the social security and housing contributions due by the 16th and first five business days of each month, respectively.
 Employing payroll management software, like Playroll, can streamline the payroll process, helping businesses consolidate data, automate calculations, and stay compliant with the evolving regulations in Venezuela.